What is ColdCard?

 It stores your keys in a secure element.

-Cryptocurrency stored on an computer connected to the internet is an easy target for hackers, especially for Windows users.
+Cryptocurrency stored on a computer connected to the internet is an easy target for hackers, especially for Windows users.

 When you use a hardware wallet, your coins are stored offline, making it difficult for hackers to steal them.

-The Colcard uses a standard 24 word seed backup system.
+The ColdCard uses a standard 24-word seed backup system.
 Using this system, the device spits out 24 words.
 If you ever lose your Coldcard, or it is destroyed or stolen, you use these 24 words on another wallet to get your coins back.

-The Billfodl is stainless steel.
-It allows you to recreate your seed using metal tiles, allowing your backup to be more resistant to fire, water and other environmental dangers.
+The PrivacyPros Billfodl is stainless steel.
+It allows you to recreate your seed using metal tiles, allowing your backup to be more resistant to fire, water, and other environmental dangers.